f5devcentral/f5-techXchange2023-ModernApps/lab_1.0.md

 # Outline

-You will deploy a Managed K8s Cluster and AWS-VPC Appstack site, in this lab.
+You will deploy a Managed K8s Cluster and AWS-VPC Appstack site, in this section

-This lab will use Terragrunt to sequentially apply terraform modules in the order specified by the dependencies stanza (defined in the terragrunt.hcl file, inside each module directory eg: aws-base-1/terragrunt.hcl)
+Terragrunt will sequentially apply terraform modules in the order specified by the dependencies stanza (defined in the terragrunt.hcl file, inside each module directory eg: aws-base-1/terragrunt.hcl)

 ## Trigger build of lab environment